IdealisticAI/Documentation/BigManage.md

 > Attach a goods or service item to the currently selected case by specifying its name or ID.
 You can also optionally provide a justification.
 For example, you could tell BigManage: “Attach goods/service 305 to the selected case with justification: needed for resolution.”
 ### Detaching a goods & service from the selected case
 > Remove a goods or service item from the currently selected case by specifying its name or ID.
 You can also optionally provide a justification.
 For example, you could tell BigManage: “Detach goods/service 305 from the selected case with justification: no longer relevant.”
-### Attaching a supplier to the selected case
+### Attaching an entity to the selected case
-> Attach a supplier to the currently selected case by specifying its name or ID.
+> Attach an entity to the currently selected case by specifying its name or ID.
 You can also optionally provide a justification.
-For example, you could tell BigManage: “Attach supplier ‘Acme Supplies’ to the selected case with justification: required materials.”
+For example, you could tell BigManage: “Attach entity ‘SeedFund Ltd.’ to the selected case with justification: potential co-investment.”
-### Detaching a supplier from the selected case
+### Detaching an entity from the selected case
-> Remove a supplier from the currently selected case by specifying its name or ID.
+> Remove an entity from the currently selected case by specifying its name or ID.
 You can also optionally provide a justification.
-For example, you could tell BigManage: “Detach supplier ‘Acme Supplies’ from the selected case with justification: contract expired.”
-### Attaching an investor to the selected case
-> Attach an investor to the currently selected case by specifying its name or ID.
-You can also optionally provide a justification.
-For example, you could tell BigManage: “Attach investor ‘SeedFund Ltd.’ to the selected case with justification: potential co-investment.”
-### Detaching an investor from the selected case
-> Remove an investor from the currently selected case by specifying its name or ID.
-You can also optionally provide a justification.
-For example, you could tell BigManage: “Detach investor ‘SeedFund Ltd.’ from the selected case with justification: deal fell through.”
+For example, you could tell BigManage: “Detach entity ‘SeedFund Ltd.’ from the selected case with justification: deal fell through.”
-### Attaching a partner to the selected case
-> Attach a partner to the currently selected case by specifying its name or ID.
-You can also optionally provide a justification.
-For example, you could tell BigManage: “Attach partner ‘Tech Alliances Co.’ to the selected case with justification: collaboration on integration.”
-### Detaching a partner from the selected case
-> Remove a partner from the currently selected case by specifying its name or ID.
-You can also optionally provide a justification.
-For example, you could tell BigManage: “Detach partner ‘Tech Alliances Co.’ from the selected case with justification: partnership ended.”
 ### Attaching a shareholder to the selected case
 > Attach a shareholder to the currently selected case by specifying their name or ID.
 You can also optionally provide a justification.
 For example, you could tell BigManage: “Attach shareholder ‘Jane Doe’ to the selected case with justification: investor inquiry.”
 ### Detaching a shareholder from the selected case